eslint/eslint/docs/src/user-guide/core-concepts.md

 ## Custom Processors

-An ESLint Processor extracts JavaScript code from other kinds of files, then let ESLint lint the JavaScript code.
+An ESLint Processor extracts JavaScript code from other kinds of files, then lets ESLint lint the JavaScript code.
 Alternatively, you can use a processor to manipulate JavaScript code before parsing it with ESLint.

 For example, [eslint-plugin-markdown](https://github.com/eslint/eslint-plugin-markdown) contains a custom processor that lets you lint JavaScript code inside of Markdown code blocks.